ttaha8/Tanuki-2.0/README.md

 ### `Remember installing the dependencies`

-Please run `npm install` to install the app dependencies
+Please run `npm install` to install the app dependencies then run `npm start`.

 ### `npm start`